romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

         'createdAt',
         'updatedAt',
         {
-          // `pluck` method collects a column into array
+          // `pluck` method collects a column into an array
           // order is ASC by default
           tags: (q) => q.tags.order('name').pluck('name'),
           favorited: currentUserId